-- A. The pharmacy must obtain the signature of beneficiary or his/her representative signature and their relationship to the beneficiary for each prescription received with the exception of beneficiaries living in long-term care facilities, i.e. nursing facilities, ICF/MR facilities and/or psychiatric residential treatment facilities (PRTF). - 1.
+- A. The pharmacy must obtain the signature of beneficiary or his/her representative signature and their relationship to the beneficiary for each prescription received with the exception of beneficiaries living in long-term care facilities, i.e. nursing facilities, intermediate care facilities for the intellectually disabled (ICF/IID), psychiatric residential treatment facilities (PRTF) and/or nursing facilities for the severely disabled (NFSD). - 1.
 Electronic signatures are acceptable. - 2.
 One signature per prescription is required. - 3.
 The pharmacist may sign for a prescription if the beneficiary or his/her representative is not capable of signing.
-When signing the pharmacist must: - a) Document the circumstances preventing the beneficiary or his/her representative from signing for the prescription, and - b) Sign the prescription signature record with his/her own name and the beneficiary's name. - 4.
-For shipped or delivered prescriptions, the pharmacy must obtain the signature of the beneficiary or his/her representative and their relationship to the beneficiary.. - a) The pharmacy must maintain signatures on-site and in an auditable manner. - b) The Division of Medicaid will not reimburse for medications lost in transit and/or not received by the beneficiary. - c) During a national or statewide emergency, a signature is not required. - 1) The provider must document the emergency. - 2) The provider must document confirmation of delivery by an alternate means including, but not limited to: - (a) Telephone, - (b) Text message, or - (c) Other electronic communication. - B. Prescription signature records for received prescriptions must include the prescription serial number, date medication is received and the beneficiary or his/her representative's signature and their relationship to the beneficiary.
+When signing the pharmacist must: - a.
+Document the circumstances preventing the beneficiary or his/her representative from signing for the prescription, and - b.
+Sign the prescription signature record with his/her own name and the beneficiary's name. - 4.
+For shipped or delivered prescriptions, the pharmacy must obtain the signature of the beneficiary or his/her representative and their relationship to the beneficiary unless the beneficiary waives the signature requirement, or the pharmacy has a signature on file. - a.
+The pharmacy must maintain signatures on-site and in an auditable manner. - b.
+The Division of Medicaid will not reimburse for medications lost in transit and/or not received by the beneficiary. - c.
+During a national or statewide emergency, a signature is not required. - 1) The provider must document the emergency. - 2) The provider must document confirmation of delivery by an alternate means including, but not limited to: - (a) Telephone, - (b) Text message, or

-- 1. Prescription signature records must be retained for a period of five (5) years for audit purposes. - 2.
+- (c) Other electronic communication. - d.
+If a beneficiary has waived the signature requirement, the pharmacy must maintain documentation of the waiver. - B. Prescription signature records for received prescriptions must include the prescription serial number, date medication is received and the beneficiary or his/her representative's signature and their relationship to the beneficiary. - 1.
+Prescription signature records must be retained for a period of five (5) years for audit purposes. - 2.
 Prescription signature records for shipped prescriptions must be retained for a period of five (5) years and must include the delivery confirmation for audit purposes. - 3.
-Prescription signature records must be maintained on-site and in an auditable manner. - C. The beneficiary or provider cannot waive the receipt signature requirement nor does "signature on file" meet this obligation.
+Prescription signature records must be maintained on-site and in an auditable manner. - C. The pharmacy must comply with all applicable Federal and/or State laws and regulations regarding signature requirements.

 Source: Miss.
-Code Ann. § 43-12-121.
+Code Ann. § 43-13-121.

 History: Revised eff.
-03/30/2020; Rule 1.12 A.-E. added 07/01/13 to include 04/01/12 compilation omission.
+06/01/2025.
+Revised eff.
+08/01/2020, Rule 1.12 A.-E. added 07/01/13 to include 04/01/12 compilation omission.